 An access road running through the centre of the site divides the buildings, with Blocks A and B to the west and C, D and E to the east, close to the busy Edgware Road.
 Both groups of buildings are linked at low level by a single podium deck.
 Though structural solutions were considered individually, we aligned simple, strong engineering principles with the architectural ideals in the masterplan to ensure a sense of continuity.
 Façade treatments were consistent throughout, and in all five blocks the top two storeys are set back from the perimeter to create desirable roof terraces.

-All structures comprised in-situ concrete frames, while grids varied according to function.
+All structures comprise in-situ concrete frames, while grids vary according to function.
 We undertook a verticality study of the residential areas to determine in which areas we could simplify the structure by providing regular, common grids.
-Where this was not possible we sought to maintain consistent floor zones to simplify service runs.
+Where this was not possible, we sought to maintain consistent floor zones to simplify service runs.